Chairman: Peter Marsden

-He couldn't repeat the success at Dale and was sacked after a year and then short spells at Southport and Sligo Rovers were followed by a return to Accrington after James Beattie left the club in September 2014 where he continues to keep the Lancashire club punching above its weight as he guided them to the League Two title last season.
+He couldn't repeat the success at Dale and was sacked after a year and then short spells at Southport and Sligo Rovers were followed by a return to Accrington after James Beattie left the club in September 2014 where he continues to keep the Lancashire club punching above its weight as he guided them to the League Two title in 2018.

 The Stadium: The Crown Ground (Capacity: 5,050 - Away: 1,800)

 Sponsorship has seen Accy's home ground been given the official name of the Store First Stadium.
 The Crown Inn is the closest pub to the ground but fills quickly so you could always take a short walk up Whalley Road to the Grey Horse instead which is a nice little pre-match pub.

 Upon reaching the ground's away entrance, you'll see the sign below.
 Whilst the statement about Accrington being one of the founder members is true, it doesn't relate to Stanley whose current guise wasn't founded until 1958.